Learn more

 Chamber music

-David M. Bynog’s chapter on the Viola Sonata in Notes for Violists: A Guide to the Repertoire (Oxford University Press, 2020) provides a comprehensive analysis of the piece, based on a painstaking survey of the only known manuscript, Clarke’s diaries, and other primary sources.
+David M. Bynog’s chapter on the Viola Sonata in Notes for Violists: A Guide to the Repertoire (Oxford University Press, 2020) provides a comprehensive analysis of the piece, based on a painstaking survey of the only known autograph, Clarke’s diaries, and other primary sources.
 Some of this material has been quoted elsewhere, but never with Bynog’s accuracy, nor with his fidelity to Clarke’s distinctive graphic style.
 The chapter includes the first publication of Pomposo, an Albumblatt for viola alone that Clarke composed in her ninetieth year.

 Choral music

-Marin Jacobson’s Stylistic development in the choral music of Rebecca Clarke (University of Iowa, 2011; https://ir.uiowa.edu/etd/988/) combines a level-headed, even-handed, but highly imaginative use of manuscripts and other primary sources with sensible, useful technical analysis.
+Marin Jacobson’s Stylistic development in the choral music of Rebecca Clarke (University of Iowa, 2011; https://iro.uiowa.edu/esploro/outputs/doctoral/Stylistic-development-in-the-choral-music/9983776980202771) combines a level-headed, even-handed, but highly imaginative use of manuscripts and other primary sources with sensible, useful technical analysis.
 She offers a detailed comparison of all the known manuscripts, both with one another, and with the printed editions.

 Clare Watters’s “Exploring the Choral Music of Rebecca Clarke” (Journal of the IAWM 27, no. 2, 2021) offers a concise survey, with much newly-discovered detail and a useful account of the publishing-history.